ziyaur-12/Machine-Learning-Lab-RTU/Experiment-05-Naive-Bayes-Classifier/README.md

 ## Aim

-To implement the Naïve Bayesian Classifier for a sample training dataset stored in a CSV file and compute the accuracy of the classifier using test datasets.
+Write a program to implement the naïve Bayesian classifier for a sample training data set stored as a .CSV file.
+Compute the accuracy of the classifier, considering few test data sets.
 ---

 ## Objective